-Both Virtual Hold Technology (VHT) Callback and Conversation Bridge can help citizens get access to more services by bridging the gap to a real person who can help them.
+Both VHT Callback and Conversation Bridge can help citizens get access to more services by bridging the gap to a real person who can help them.
 People want and expect service from government.
-That’s why VHT Callback and Conversation are so useful.
+That’s why Callback and Conversation Bridge are so useful.
 Agencies can offer a callback from online forms, mobile apps and voice menu systems when people run into trouble in the self-service channels and just want to speak with a real person.
 VHT solutions will provide a better experience for people calling in for services.
 Plus, the savings realized from VHT’s operational efficiencies in the form of improved average handle times, reduced call abandonment and overall workforce optimization demonstrate that you are also a good steward of taxpayer dollars.

 Since mosts callbacks are answered in 16 seconds, whenever VHT is treating calls, the impacts are:

 Average speeds to answer were reduced from 27.5 minutes to 7.6 minutes during periods when VHT was greeting callers.